Evomela® Bioequivalence

 Bone Marrow Suppression:

-• For patients receiving EVOMELA as part of a conditioning regimen, myeloablation occurs in all patients.
+• For patients receiving Evomela® as part of a conditioning regimen, myeloablation occurs in all patients.
 Do not begin the conditioning regimen if a stem cell product is not available for rescue.
-Monitor complete blood counts, provide supportive care for infections, anemia, and thrombocytopenia until there is adequate hematopoietic recovery.
+Monitor complete blood counts, provide supportive care for infections, anemia and thrombocytopenia until there is adequate hematopoietic recovery.

 References

-1. EVOMELA Prescribing Information.
-Acrotech Biopharma, LLC.
+1. Evomela® Prescribing Information.
+Acrotech Biopharma Inc.

 2. Aljitawi OS, Ganguly S, Abhyankar SH, et al. Phase IIa cross-over study of propylene glycol-free melphalan (LGD-353) and alkeran in multiple myeloma autologous transplantation.
 Bone Marrow Transplant.
 2014;49(8):1042-1045.

 3. Hari P. Aijitawi OS.
-Arce-Lara C. et al. A phase IIb. multicenter. open-label. safety. and efficacy study of high-dose. propylene glycol-free melphalan hydrochloride for injection (EVOMELA) for myeloablative conditioning in multiple myeloma patients undergoing autologous transplantation.
+Arce-Lara C. et al. A phase IIb. multicenter. open-label. safety. and efficacy study of high-dose. propylene glycol-free melphalan hydrochloride for injection (Evomela®) for myeloablative conditioning in multiple myeloma patients undergoing autologous transplantation.
 Biol Blood Marrow Transplant.
 2015:21(12):2100-2105.

 4. FDA.
 Center for Drug Evaluation and Research.
-EVOMELA Drug Application.
+Evomela® Drug Application.
 2016.

 Important Safety Information